MissDove/mars-rover/README.md

 * (2, 3, W)
 * (1, 0, S) LOST

+## How to run the program

+* Git clone this repo
+* Make sure you have npm and node installed on your machine
+* In the root of the project run `npm install` to install all the necessary dependencies
+* In the root of the project run `node index.js` to run the app and just follow the instructions

 ## Next steps
 * Write tests (including edge cases)
 * Refactor `moveRobot()` function to take position and movements of more than one robot